How to select an objective function using information theory: Objectives to Log Likelihoods

 Likelihoods for a variety of other objective functions are obtained by changing variables.
 For example, the mean squared log error (MSLE), which corresponds to the lognormal log-likelihood $\ell_3$, is obtained from $\ell_2$ by changing variables

-where $v$, the natural log in this case, can be substituted with other functions to obtain log-likelihoods for normalized squared error \cite<NSE;>{Nash_1970}, mean squared percent error (MPSE), as well as their Laplace equivalents.
-Note that the classic NSE and MSE have the same log-likelihood function (\ref{appendix_nse}), so the demonstration uses an alternative form.
+where $v$, the natural log in this case, can be substituted with other functions to obtain log-likelihood ``equivalents'' for normalized squared error \cite<NSE;>{Nash_1970}, mean squared percent error (MSPE), as well as their Laplace equivalents. ``Equivalence'' here means they are equivalent in a maximum likelihood sense that optimizing on $\ell$ yields the same parameter set as optimizing on the objective function \cite<but not to be confused with the actual $\ell$ of NSE, which would be used to estimate a confidence interval; e.g.,>{Vrugt_2022}.
+The classic NSE and MSE are only equivalent in the former sense (\ref{appendix_nse}), meaning they are redundant as objectives, so the demonstration uses a common variant of NSE.
 Derivations and additional explanations of the log-likelihoods are given in \ref{appendix_loglikelihood}.

 Likelihoods can also be combined as mixtures to represent different states.
-Our demonstration tests streamflow data that can have zero or negative values---as in backwater flow---for which $\ell_3$ is undefined.
-The ``zero flow'' state is handled by mixing a binomial for the zeros, with a lognormal for the non-zeros \cite{Smith_2010}.
+For example, streamflow can have zero or negative values---as in reverse flow---for which $\ell_3$ is undefined.
+The ``zero flow'' state is handled by mixing a binomial distribution for the zeros, with a lognormal for the non-zeros \cite{Smith_2010}.
 Taking $n_1$ as the number of correctly predicted zero flows, and $n_2$ as the number of incorrect zero flows, the probability of correctly predicting the flow state among $n_1$ and $n_2$ is estimated as $\rho = n_1/(n_1 + n_2)$.
 The corresponding binomial log-likelihood is

 and the mixture is